LearningCurveSL/Python-Rest-API/README.md

-# Python-Rest-API
+# Rest API using Python, Flask, MySQL and Swagger
 Build a Python Rest API using Flask Framework, MySQL and Swagger.
+This contains all sourse codes of the tutorial series.

+Find the each part of the tutorial from the branches.